Fix "Crawled - Currently Not Indexed" From Thin Content

 • Other blog posts paraphrased

-• AI-generated content with no human fact-check
+• AI-generated text with no human fact-check or first-hand outcome

 4. Doesn’t answer the user’s adjacent questions

-• How to configure env vars?
+• How do I configure env vars?

-• How to change the build command?
+• How do I change the build command?

-• How to enable preview deployments?
+• How do I enable preview deployments?

-• How to bind a custom domain?
+• How do I bind a custom domain?

 5. Heavy AI generation with no editorial fingerprints